sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 == Changelog ==

-TODO Important!!! delete_site_transient( 'update_plugins' );
-	-- Working with a fresh copy of the transient makes our plugin crash, no?
-		- See email from "delivery".

 TODO do not disconnect sites when the subscription expires, but downgrade them to free instead.
 	Increase retry time incrementally by up to one a week?
-	do the var_dump()
+	-> do the var_dump() for constant activations
+TODO remove the clearing of options, but default to "free" instead?

 TODO figure out why iThemes Sync (Solid Central) is loading the admin after is_admin() was false (and then true).
 	-> Report it to Brent and them.
 This is not for us to fix, but iThemes.
+		-> Couldn't trace the cause.
+		-> Try testing the plugin live.

 TODO for Focus, if they set a word with a SPACE, send a notification when a word isn't found: "Check your spelling OR try a single word.
 Learn more about this [here](https://theseoframework.com/extensions/focus/#faq/are-phrases-supported)."